‘Y&R’ Spoilers: Three Explosive Secrets, Abby Shocked, And The Baby’s Gender Revealed

 Y&R spoilers reveal Abby (Melissa Ordway) will be on the receiving end of three shocking bombs.
 Bad luck comes in threes will not ring truer than what Abby will be facing soon.
-Spoilers hint her seemingly wonderful world will be turned upside down soon.
+Spoilers hint that her seemingly wonderful world will be turned upside down soon.

 Abby’s relationship with Victor (Eric Braeden) is becoming stronger.
 She is also learning more about Dina (Marla Adams), and she is even happy to have the woman around.
-She seems to be having an easier time handling her responsibilities in Newman Enterprises, but spoilers tease everything will spiral out of control soon.
+She seems to be having an easier time handling her responsibilities in Newman Enterprises, but spoilers tease that everything will spiral out of control soon.

 Dating App Gone Wrong

-Young and the Restless spoilers tease Abby and Zack (Ryan Ashton) will grow closer.
+Young and the Restless spoilers tease that Abby and Zack (Ryan Ashton) will grow closer.
 Zack is a man of many secrets, and he is hiding his shady side from Abby.
 Alice told Zack about Rainbow Girl, and this solidifies the man’s connection to the sex ring.
 Abby just invested in Zack’s dating app which is a front for illegal activities.

-Y&R spoilers reveal Newman Enterprises is going to take a huge hit when the real purpose of the app becomes public.
-This won’t just affect the family business, Abby will also feel deeply betrayed by her new flame.
+Y&R spoilers reveal that Newman Enterprises is going to take a huge hit when the real purpose of the app becomes public.
+This won’t just affect the family business, but Abby will also feel deeply betrayed by her new flame.

 Newman Skeletons

 An app tied to a prostitution ring is the last thing the company needs.
-Young and the Restless Spoilers suggest Victor will not be happy about this either.
-However, spoilers for the upcoming weeks reveal Abby will know that the family is keeping her out of the loop.
+Young and the Restless Spoilers suggest that Victor will not be happy about this either.
+However, spoilers for the upcoming weeks reveal that Abby will know that the family is keeping her out of the loop.

 Today on #YR, Abby has to answer to Victor and Chelsea issues Hilary a warning.
 WATCH FULL EPISODE: https://t.co/eQiTKTAgba pic.twitter.com/2FqzleP3bZ